AppliedStat/AppliedStat.github.io/_R/R-package-1.md

 excerpt: "Goodness-of-Fit Test for Weibull and Three-parameter Weibull"
 collection: R
 ---
-This R package performs a <i>goodness-of-fit test of Weibull distribution</i>
+This R package performs a <i>goodness-of-fit test for Weibull distribution</i>
 (weibullness test) and
 provides the maximum likelihood estimates of the three-parameter Weibull distribution.
 Note that the threshold parameter is estimated based on the correlation from the Weibull plot.